École hôtelière de Lausanne: Faculty and research

-Since 2014, the EHL research center, in partnership with STR, has sought to become a premier source of research in the field of international hospitality.
+Since 2014, the EHL research center, in partnership with STR, aims to become a premier source of research in the field of international hospitality.
 The EHL Food & Beverage Chair, supported by the food production and marketing group Saviva, has studied the changes and challenges of the restaurant industry market since 2010.
 The METRO Innovation Chair is dedicated to research and innovation in the hospitality and restaurant field.

 Many gastronomy experts are part of the school's faculty, including several Meilleurs Ouvriers de France (MOF).

 Collaboration with industry

-EHL incorporates market trends and new technologies in its teaching through collaborative projects with companies.
-The Student Business Projects allow companies to appoint a full-time team of students to work on a topic that they need a solution for.

-Every year, students can attend the on-campus Career Fair, allowing them to meet potential employers for internships or permanent positions.

 A Business Incubator was established in 2012 to support start-ups who want to start in the hospitality sector.

 EHL has established an International Advisory Board composed of international leaders in the hospitality and education sector, which provides the school with an opportunity to benefit from direct feedback and experiences from the industry.

-Partnerships

-Through its subsidiary, EHL Advisory Services, EHL Group provides consulting services and manager training from its offices in Switzerland, China and India.
-EHL Advisory Services has developed a network of certified schools to recognize institutions when they become top notch.
-To date, it has issued EHL certification to the following schools: